DallanQ/lotr_journeys_in_middle_earth/Manual.md

 After the shadow phase, the app instructs the heroes to plan for the next round.

-First, each hero resets their skill deck by shuffling their discard pile into their deck.
+First, each hero **RESETS** their skill deck by shuffling their discard pile into their deck.
 Then, the app instructs the heroes to "**Scout 2.**" A hero does this by revealing the top two cards of their skill deck.
-Then, the hero may prepare one of them by placing it below their hero card.
+Then, the hero may **PREPARE** one of them by placing it below their hero card.
 If a card is prepared, the abilities on that card are available to be used.

-> image of a hero player card showing the hero Elena
+> Image showing the preview of an Elven Light card

-> Player stats of Elena showing all the various strengths and weaknesses she possesses
+> An image of a Elena hero card displaying her attributes: Might, Wisdom, Agility, Spirit, and Wit, as well as Fear, Damage thresholds and an inspiration with a limit of 5 at it upper-right corner.

-> card image showing the elven light Elena prepares which the user places below her hero player card with other attacks that are already there
+> Image of a prepared Elven Light card placed below an Elena hero card and an undying might card.

 *When Elena prepares Elven Light, she places it below her hero card.*

 A hero can only have four skill cards prepared at a time, so it is important that their prepared cards are separated from any other cards they have in their play area.
 If a hero ever has more than four prepared cards, they must discard cards until only four prepared cards remain.

 After choosing whether or not to prepare a card, each hero places their cards that were not prepared on the top or bottom of their deck in any order.
-By placing useless cards, like weaknesses, on the bottom of their deck and useful cards, such as cards that have the > snow emoji (success) icon in the upper-left corner, on the top of their deck, a hero can help ensure that their upcoming actions have positive outcomes.
+By placing useless cards, like weaknesses, on the bottom of their deck and useful cards, such as cards that have the (a sunburst symbol)(success) icon in the upper-left corner, on the top of their deck, a hero can help ensure that their upcoming actions have positive outcomes.

 After scouting, the heroes select the "Continue" button and proceed to a new round, starting with the action phase.